About the Award

 Geopyter seeks to benefit students of geography by providing a hub for sharing 'best practice' in computational and spatial analytic instruction, enabling instructors to flexibly remix contributed content to suit their individual needs and delivery frameworks, and encouraging users to contribute ideas about how to teach everything from individual concepts to whole courses.

-2017: Fiona McConnell (University of Oxford).
+2017: Fiona McConnell and Liam Saddington (University of Oxford).
 'Model UNPO’ simulation exercises: Debating global governance'

 This project aims to educate secondary school geography students about issues facing some of the most marginalised communities in the world.
 Teaching materials will be developed that will enable teachers to run role play exercises and debate issues around environmental injustice, human rights, sustainable development and conflict resolution.

 Through interrogation of national coverage, individual schools and Higher Education data, the project examined the participation of geographers in Higher Education across the UK.

 2009: Nicola Rowland (John of Gaunt School, Wiltshire).